etolbakov/excalidocker-rs/README.md

 ```
 ❌❌❌❌ TODO: There is a basic config support

-The `produced-by-image.excalidraw` file could be opened in [excalidraw](https://excalidraw.com/) and.... hopefully it won't be too scary 👻 😅.
+The `produced-by-image.excalidraw` file could be opened in [excalidraw](https://excalidraw.com/) and .... hopefully it won't be too scary 👻 😅.
 More command examples are in the [Makefile](/Makefile).

 ### 📚Artifact